Kyrgyz PM sees gas network sale to Gazprom by end-March

 Satybaldiyev gave no details.

-Under Atambayev, Kyrgyzstan, which hosts both Russian and U.S. military air bases and neighbors China, has embraced Russia's plans to strengthen its economic foothold in the mountainous nation.
+Under Atambayev, Kyrgyzstan, which hosts both Russian and U.S. military air bases and neighbours China, has embraced Russia's plans to strengthen its economic foothold in the mountainous nation.